 2. Use Healthier “Condiments”

-Studies show avocado, nuts, berries, or leafy greens added to the hamburger reduces the free radicals and oxidative damage.
+Studies show avocado, nuts, berries, or leafy greens added to hamburgers reduce the free radicals and oxidative damage.
 Green Tea Powder is also a handy “super condiment.”
 We enjoy Green Tea Powder in our cooking.
 “Just sprinkle here and there,” as many of our customers say.

 3. Choose The Best Time to Exercise